MohamDahALU/alu-shell/README.md

-This is a repo for project 5 in alu
+This is a readme file in alu shell repo
-CHANGED